 - Promote critical thinking over standardized testing so students spend more time learning and have more opportunities to develop technical, analytical, and creative skills in the classroom.

-- Tackle overcrowding with strong leadership and constructive community engagement that emphasizes long-term planning, careful data analysis, and transparent decision-making and preserves the special character and variety of our schools.
+- Tackle overcrowding with strong leadership and constructive community engagement that emphasizes long-term planning, careful data analysis, and transparent decision-making.

 - Give teachers the respect and support they deserve by providing sufficient resources and encouraging two-way communication.

 - Support children with mentors so every student has an adult at school who knows them and is there to help.

 - Continue investing in the arts and strengthen STEM (Science, Technology, Engineering, and Mathematics) programs with more hands-on learning in all grades.